-For those who have already donated to the Seacrest Foundation Covid-19 Emergency Fund, as well as those considering a donation, there are some important new tax incentives as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, 2020) extended into tax year 2021 by the Consolidated Appropriations Act, 2021 of which you should be aware:
+For those who have already donated to the Seacrest Foundation Covid-19 Emergency Fund, as well as those considering a contribution, there are some important new tax incentives as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, 2020) extended into tax year 2021 by the Consolidated Appropriations Act, 2021 of which you should be aware:

 - Taxpayers who don’t itemize may now deduct up to $300 per year in charitable contributions.
 Since this is a universal “above-the-line” deduction, taxpayers don’t have to file Schedule A (itemize) to claim it.
 Instead, taxpayers list it as an adjustment to income on Schedule 1 of Form 1040 and then deduct it from their gross income (along with all other adjustments to income) on the first page of their Form 1040.
 Such deductions must be:

 - in cash (no property like old clothing)

 - given to a 501(c)(3) public charity

 (Exclusions: Contributions to non-operating private foundations, support organizations, and donor advised funds.)

 - Limitations are lifted on charitable contributions by individuals who itemize from 60% of adjusted gross income to 100% of taxable income.
 They may also choose to carry forward any unused deductions for up to five years.
 (Donations to donor-advised-funds would not qualify.)

 - If you are over age 70 1/2 you may still benefit greatly from tax-free Qualified Charitable Distributions from your IRA.
 (Up to a maximum of $100,000.)